Terezin Declaration

 The Terezin Declaration is a non-binding declaration that issued by 47 countries in June 2009, agreeing on measures to right economic wrongs that accompanied the Holocaust against the Jews and other victims of Nazi persecution in Europe.
 It is neither a treaty nor legally binding international agreement The Holocaust Era Assets Conference took place in Terezín, Czech Republic, the site of the Theresienstadt Ghetto.
 A year later 43 of the signatories (excluding Belarus, Malta, Russia and Poland) endorsed a companion document, the 2010 Guidelines and Best Practices for the Restitution and Compensation of Immovable (Real) Property, which set best practices for immovable property.
 According to the guidelines restitution of the property itself (in rem) is preferred, however when that is not possible payment or substitute property that is "genuinely fair and adequate" is possible.
-The declaration has no legal power and doesn't define how countries involved should act to fulfill it.
+The declaration has no legal power and does not define how countries involved should act to fulfill it.

 During the Holocaust, plunder of Jewish property took place in an organized manner and on a comprehensive scale.
 Following the war, while some Jews received their property back, this tended to be the exception.
 People who held on to plundered property considered it their own and resented survivors who came back to claim their property.
 While many countries passed laws on restitution, in many case these were in effect in name only, and in Eastern Europe were often in effect only for a few years.
 The Terezin declaration was passed in 2009 as a result of what US ambassador Stuart E. Eizenstat termed "the unfinished business of World War II".